 Congrats on your new cat!
-When you’ve kitty-proofed your place, brought them home, and stocked up on all your new cat essentials, there’s just one thing left to do: Choose a perfect cat name.
-Looking for inspiration?
-We have you covered with this list of over 385 cat name ideas.
-Whether you’re searching for a cool cat name inspired by your pet’s personality, a Disney cat name to pay homage to your fave princess, or even a funny cat name because, hey, why not, we promise you’ll find the perfect match in this list to help you totally win the cat naming game.
+When you’ve brought them home, and stocked up on all your new cat essentials, there’s just one thing left to do: Choose a perfect cat name.
+We have you covered with this list of over 385 unique ideas.
+From cute to funny to Disney-inspired and beyond, we promise you’ll find the perfect match here.

 (Getting a pup instead of a kitty?
 Check out our complete list of Dog Names.)